 Learn something new every day More Info... by email

 Quantitative statistical analysis is any mathematical procedure individuals apply to specific data.
 There is no shortage of application for this analysis process.
-Investors can use quantitative statistical analysis to assess stocks, and researchers define hypotheses and businesses assess major decisions using this process.
+Investors can use this type of statistical analysis to assess stocks, and researchers define hypotheses and businesses assess major decisions using this process.
 The two broad groups of quantitative analysis process are interval estimates and hypothesis tests, which provide specific tools for use.

 Once individuals have a sample, they need to discover which types of statistics apply to the data.
 For example, descriptive statistics are among the most common for quantitative statistical analysis.
 These statistics include mode, mean, and median along with standard deviation and variance, among other potential statistics.
 The application of confidence levels also has inclusion here.
 Individuals and companies often look to achieve the highest confidence level possible in order to make accurate inferences.